artogahr/Helpful-Windows-Shortcuts/README.md

 <h1>Usage</h1>

-You need AutoHotKey to use this script.
+You need AutoHotKey and Windows to use this script.
 All shortcuts in this script use the rarely used CapsLock key.
+To use CapsLock functionality, double-click CapsLock.
 <ul>
 <li>Just CapsLock -> Nothing
 <li>CapsLock + Key -> Action